 So she would devise with him good and evil both.
 [3]

-In this Theogony, Metis is the object of affection for Zeus, but he learns of a prophecy alerting him to the danger of intercourse with her.
+In this Theogony, Metis is the object of affection for Zeus, but he encounters a prophecy alerting him to the danger of intercourse with her.
 Zeus adjusts his behavior accordingly to avoid the potential disaster of the prophecy by restraining his own sexual desires and, instead, turns that potential misstep into a strength.
 Rather than siring an "arrogant" son who would overthrow him, Zeus took Metis into his "stomach," merging with the incarnation of "cunning intelligence" to increase his own cunning and ensure that Metis would give birth to no children who could threaten his rule.
 Let us now turn to the story of Thetis and Peleus and see how the two compare.

 Theogony mentions only that Thetis was "mastered" by Peleus, but before that, there was the question of which god might win Thetis to his bed.
 According to the Library of Apollodorus,